Find out the 'place of supply' rules for passenger transport and the VAT zero rating of public passenger transport if you supply it in the UK.

 You’re regarded as providing a cruise from your resources if you meet one of these conditions:

 - you use your own ship

-- you hire a vessel from the owner for a period or 2 years or more, whether only with deck and engine crew or with both deck and engine crew and ‘hotel’, domestic and catering crew - the vessel need not necessarily be in service continuously throughout the period but the owner must not have the right to use the vessel to make supplies to any other customer during the period
+- you hire a vessel from the owner for a period of 2 years or more, whether only with deck and engine crew or with both deck and engine crew and ‘hotel’, domestic and catering crew — the vessel need not necessarily be in service continuously throughout the period but the owner must not have the right to use the vessel to make supplies to any other customer during the period

 - you hire a vessel from the owner including deck or engine crew but employ or engage your own ‘hotel’, domestic or catering staff

 10.3 How to treat the supply of a cruise